jamieroche1987/Tic-Tac-Toe/README.md

   - To make the site easy read
   - Have a players score board
   - Look appealing with the color scheme
+  - The user that wins the game starts the next game.
   - Have a pop up message at the end of the game with a button feature to start a new game.

 ## UX/UI